 - the figurative temple presence of the kingdom of God in the spirit/heart of all God’s children (chapter 40-48).

 You’ll note that none of these books speak of the “end of the world.”
 They speak of the end of the Jewish era/age and system of temple sacrifice.
-This happened at the time of absolute destruction of both the Temple in Jerusalem in 586 BC and AD 70.
+This happened at the time of absolute destruction of both the Temple and Jerusalem in 586 BC and AD 70.
 There is never a talk of a rebuilt temple.
 The latter chapters in Ezekiel are figurative of a perfect new temple, essentially foreshadowing the spiritual dwelling of Jesus, the “temple” now in the hearts and spirit of all believers.

 So, What About the Book of ESTHER?